Theme to the Call for Papers

 Paper abstracts should be 500 words or less and should include 3 images that will be included in the presentation.
 Abstracts must accurately describe the content and intent of the full paper and conference presentation.
 Final papers that are not aligned with the submitted abstract will not be included in the conference proceedings.

-Abstract Submission has been closed.
+Abstract and paper submission have been closed.

 September 1, 2022 – Call for Papers & Workshops announced